BIAPT/LargeScaleDatasetAffectiveScience/README.md

 ML pipeline: Trains Random Forest, XGBoost, SVM, and a VotingClassifier ensemble on pre-extracted features.
 Performs feature selection (RFE), SMOTE balancing, baseline normalization, train/validation/test splits, and evaluation with classification reports, confusion matrices, and bootstrapped F1 confidence intervals.

 A Filepaths.csv is included for easy configuration of input/output directories.
+Participant_videos.csv also provided to help with cleaning code.

 This work is part of Girgis et al. (in submission) and supports reproducible research via OSF.